Business Immigration

 • Diverse Talent Pool: Access motivated non-EU candidates often eager for international experience, reducing turnover in grueling seasonal jobs.

 • Compliance Edge: Meets EU labor standards, including employer-provided housing and return travel, minimizing legal risks.
+New 2026 rules require proof of full-term housing and reporting any changes to immigration authorities.

 By leveraging this visa, HR teams can transform seasonal bottlenecks into growth drivers, ensuring harvests aren't lost and guest experiences stay stellar.